rett-europe/rettxproto/README.md

-# rettx-vue
+# rettx-proto
-RettX prototype using Vue
+RettX prototype using React